exhorder/fastlane-plugin-review_time/README.md

 ## About review_time

-Fetches live iOS and macOS review times from appreviewtimes.com, for use in CI systems and Slack hooks, or whatever else you feel like.
+Fetches live iOS and macOS review times from appreviewtimes.com.
+For use in CI systems, Slack hooks, or whatever else you feel like.
 To get the current review time for iOS simply run:
 ```
 review_time